Magnus-Teena/Logic_Based_Programming-Java/README.md

 ﻿# Logic_Based_Programming-Java
-In this course we can covering almost 300+ Java programs.
+In this course covers almost 300+ Java programs.